Connextstrategy/VBA-challenge/README.md

 # Stock Price Analysis Tool

-This VBA code was made to
+This VBA code was made to help me on my very new path in becoming a programmer and Excel expert.

 ## Description

-An in-depth paragraph about your project and overview of use.
+I needed to create a script that loops through all the stocks in Excel file for one year and output the following information:

+The ticker symbol

+Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

+The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

+The total stock volume of the stock.
+The result should match the following image

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* Must have Microsoft Excel (at least Windows 10) with

 ### Installing

-* How/where to download your program
+* Download the VBA raw data and copy and paste it while in VBA Developer mode in Excel.
-* Any modifications needed to be made to files/folders
+* No modifications needed to be made to files/folders

 ### Executing program

-* How to run the program
+Click on the box to run the program on all Excel files
 * Step-by-step bullets
 ```
 code blocks for commands